vic-ma/howtodismantle.github.io/_posts/2025-07-07-Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.md

 ### Temperature data source

-First, we create an MQTT data source.
-It receives a temperature value.
-And we store information in a Hub table, for long-term historicization.
-We've discussed how the [temperature sensor](/Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.html) works in another article, so we won't explain how to set it up here.
+First, we create an MQTT data source to accept a temperature value.
+The temperature values come from a [Shelly sensor](/Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.html).
+We discussed how this works in previous article, so we won't go into the details here.

-This screenshot shows that our MQTT data source is subscribed to a single MQTT node, which is the temperature:
+As you can see, our MQTT data source is subscribed to a single MQTT node, which is what provides the temperature:

 ![image](/assets/2025-07-07/010.png)

 ### Timestamp dataflow

 We want to add a timestamp to our temperature value.
-So, we add a dataflow to our data source.
-It works like this:
+To do this, we add a dataflow to our data source.
+The dataflow contains two steps:
 1. Add a column with the current time stamp.
 2. Change the order of the columns to have the timestamp appear before the temperature.
 This looks a little bit nicer.